 What are bed bugs?

-Bed bugs, otherwise known as Cimex lectularius (Linnaeus), are small, oval or shield-shaped insects that require the blood of a warm-blooded host to survive.
-Their reddish-brown bodies and six legs can identify these parasitic pests; after consuming a blood meal, turn abdomens swell and turns a deep shade of red.
-Female bed bugs can lay upwards of seven white and almost see-through eggs per day which, when hatched, become bed bug nymphs.
+Bed bugs, otherwise known as Cimex lectularius (Linnaeus), are small, oval, or shield-shaped insects that require the blood of a warm-blooded host to survive.
+Their reddish-brown bodies and six legs can identify these parasitic pests; after consuming a blood meal, their abdomens swell and turns a deep shade of red.
+Female bed bugs can lay upwards of seven white and almost see-through eggs per day, which become bed bug nymphs when hatched.
 These nymphs undergo five stages of development before becoming adults.
 During this time, they will feed, molt, and provide a decent amount of frustration to the residents of the home they have infested.

 Are bed bugs dangerous?

-Unlike many other blood-feeding pests, bed bugs are not known to transmit harmful diseases.
+Unlike many other blood-feeding pests, bed bugs do not transmit harmful diseases.
 In fact, besides their bites, bed bugs pose no real threat to humans or pets at all.
-These pests are mostly nuisance pests, as they can disturb your sleep with their non-painful but sometimes irritating bites, and are just rather unpleasant to have around.
+These pests are mostly nuisance pests, as they can disturb your sleep with their non-painful but sometimes irritating bites and are just rather unpleasant to have around.

 Why do I have a bed bug problem?

 Bed bugs are hitchhiking pests by nature and will most commonly find their way into your property with the help of people.
 They do this by hiding on or inside objects such as clothing, furniture, luggage, suitcases, and more.
-As these items travel from place to place, and from home to home, bed bugs will search for a permanent place to stay.
-This usually ends up being a bed or other place of sleep where they can easily access blood meals on a regular basis.
-If you have bed bugs in your home or business, chances are you or one of your friends or family brought them inside unknowingly, or more than likely brought something they were hiding inside into your home.
+As these items travel from place to place and from home to home, bed bugs will search for a permanent place to stay.
+This usually ends up being a bed or other place of sleep where they can easily access blood meals regularly.
+If you have bed bugs in your home or business, chances are you or one of your friends or family brought them inside unknowingly or more than likely brought something they were hiding inside into your home.

 Where are bed bugs commonly found?